siralam/BSImagePicker/README.md

                .hideGalleryTile() //Default: show.
 Set this if you don't want to further let user select from a gallery app.
 In such case, I suggest you to set maximum displaying images to Integer.MAX_VALUE.
                .setTag("A request ID") //Default: null.
 Set this if you need to identify which picker is calling back your fragment / activity.
                .dismissOnSelect(true) //Default: true.
 Set this if you do not want the picker to dismiss right after selection.
 But then you will have to dismiss by yourself.
+               .useFrontCamera(true) //Default: false.
+Launching camera by intent has no reliable way to open front camera so this does not always work.
                .build();
 ```